 Besides being strategic about raising your ACT scores, you might also want to take the ACT earlier just to gain valuable real test experience.

-Real Test Experience
+#3: You Want More Real Test Experience

 While timing yourself and taking practice tests (and analyzing your results) is a key part of test prep, no practice test can truly mimic the experience of sitting for the official ACT.
 You might want to sign up for the test just to get this valuable experience, so you know exactly what to bring, when to arrive, and what snacks will boost your energy during the breaks.